Close

 So, in that regard, Aims can offer you a great escape from the reality around you.
 But look below the surface just slightly and you’ll see that Aims also offers catharsis within that reality, and perhaps even a means to overcome it.

-“Level Up” may seem inspirational, but it’s lyrics serve more as an actual call to action, specifically as it ends on the line “This is the day, no other” after four minute of stirring musical motivation brought about by a bridge of frenzied electronics and rousing words (“If you are afraid, give more / If you are alive, give more now / Everybody here has seams and scars / So what?
+“Level Up” may seem inspirational, but its lyrics serve more as an actual call to action, specifically as it ends on the line “This is the day, no other” after four minutes of stirring musical motivation brought about by a bridge of frenzied electronics and rousing words (“If you are afraid, give more / If you are alive, give more now / Everybody here has seams and scars / So what?
 Level up!”).
 “In The 99” may fly by as an innocuous club hit, but it contains a timely activist message, rooting its message on the side of the Occupy movement with some choice lyrics (“Am I selling broken bonds or innovation? / Someone’s yelling ‘Get a job!’ out of a Lincoln”) and clever wordplay (“Am I the one to praise?” becoming “So why am I the one to praise?” and then flipped into “Oh, I am not the one who preys”).

 Concluding the opening trio is “Landsailor,” perhaps the most accessible and ambitious song on the record.
 Floating on the back of a timeless folk melody relayed through breezy strings and robust vocals, the song is a veiled thesis for sustainability, which coincidentally falls in line with the environmental science Master’s Teng earned from the University Of Michigan (not to mention her current role as a Director of sustainable community solutions).
 The song perfectly marries the pop and folk trends of the 2010s into a charming, radio-friendly sound, but also perfectly addresses an alarming trend of the 2010s: the rise of instant consumerism.
 Here, Teng and Glen Phillips (from Toad The Wet Sprocket) take different viewpoints on the way our society’s consumption has evolved, something that’s disturbed the balance of nature, almost irreparably so (“Oh I am altered now for good / Shield these eyes no more”), flipping the song from a warning into shocking realism.

-Teng follows that thematic opus by continuing to explore opposing viewpoints, this time split between two songs with “Close To Home” and “The Hymn Of Acxiom.”
-In “Close To Home,” the dramatic, orchestral driven R&B tune rails against the idea of monetizing people’s lives (“We won’t be sold / Any song from your book of lies / Language we don’t recognize as part of our own / Leave us alone”), while “Hymn Of Acxiom” takes the narrative voice of the Acxiom corporation, a major player in the privacy wars and data breaches that have come to exemplify the complicated plight of modern life.
+Teng follows that thematic opus by continuing to explore opposing viewpoints, this time split between two songs, “Close To Home” and “The Hymn Of Acxiom.”
+In “Close To Home,” the dramatic, orchestral-driven R&B tune rails against the idea of monetizing people’s lives (“We won’t be sold / Any song from your book of lies / Language we don’t recognize as part of our own / Leave us alone”), while “Hymn Of Acxiom” takes the narrative voice of the Acxiom corporation, a major player in the privacy wars and data breaches that have come to exemplify the complicated plight of modern life.

 It’s telling that Teng constructs the most stunning piece of music on Aims around what is basically a coded shareholders meeting, with CEOs and board members justifying their purpose in monitoring and mining everything we do.
 And make no mistake – “The Hymn Of Acxiom” is stunning from every possible vantage point, and it towers over every track on this record from the sheer gall of its creation and execution.
 There’s just something about the idea of corrupting a hymnal into a detailed cautionary tale about data mining that seems revolutionary, especially considering it was conceived several, several years before this was a tangible threat.
 For Vienna Teng, there exists no better example of her brilliance and importance as an activist and artist than the music and message contained within “The Hymn Of Acxiom.”

-Aims certainly keeps it sight pointed high, but Teng also goes to great lengths to ground this record, pulling it off remarkably with her striking emotion.
+Aims certainly keeps its sight pointed high, but Teng also goes to great lengths to ground this record, pulling it off remarkably with her striking emotion.
 Fiery when necessary, it’s also the tender moments that make this album so captivating, specifically when she follows up on her data diatribe with the weary “Oh Mama No,” a song that tugs at your heartstrings with poignant truths until you want to reach for the phone to call your own mother.
-You can pick out that lines that speak most to your experience, but personally, this one hits particularly hard: “So Mama learns your tribal lingo / Tolerates the time between calls / Catalogues the years and makes a note of all your endless goings-on.”
+You can pick out the lines that speak most to your experience, but personally, this one hits particularly hard: “So Mama learns your tribal lingo / Tolerates the time between calls / Catalogues the years and makes a note of all your endless goings-on.”

 That song may break your heart, and so could “Flyweight Love,” but Teng does her best to fill the latter with the most ornate melodies in existence.
 The end result is a nuanced but truthful observation of long-distance love (“How all our times apart / Have become our vows”) that still contains the activist spirit of the record (“Took a crowd down the avenue / To send a senator home right / Going viral on the handheld screen / I’m the diode, you’re the kerosene”).
 In telling that story, Teng creates what could be considered the highlight of the record, a multifaceted pop song that’s just overflowing with luxurious harmonies and unforgettable refrains, while still containing some dramatic turns and intriguing depth.

-And then Teng closes the record with another trio of songs that symmetrically line up with the first three tracks: “The Breaking Light” mirroring the roots nature of “Landsailor,” “Never Look Away” occupying the dance floor alongside “In The 99,” and “Goodnight New York” doing as much to send you off on a strong note as “Level Up” did to bring you in.
-And each are as sophisticated as the opening three tracks, with “Goodbye New York” in particular serving as an ode to the city and perhaps a way of life too, depending on your outlook, which, warning, could very well be altered by this record.
+Then Teng closes the record with another trio of songs that symmetrically line up with the first three tracks: “The Breaking Light” mirroring the roots nature of “Landsailor,” “Never Look Away” occupying the dance floor alongside “In The 99,” and “Goodnight New York” doing as much to send you off on a strong note as “Level Up” did to bring you in.
+And each is as sophisticated as the opening three tracks, with “Goodbye New York” in particular serving as an ode to the city and perhaps a way of life too, depending on your outlook, which, warning, could very well be altered by this record.

 On Aims, Teng pulled off something truly impressive, providing detailed and thought-provoking commentary on our society and culture, while also creating impeccable melodies housed within opulent compositions that resonate deeply within our souls.
 It’s a truly sublime pop but also a mobilizing call to action, with both realities intertwined at the core of the record, impeccably reflecting the pained reality of our current time.